Servings 6 servings

-Decant water from garbanzo beans, wash and add to pressure cooker with water.
+- Decant water from garbanzo beans, wash and add to pressure cooker with water.
 Pressure cook for 10 min.
-Decant the water and set aside.
+Decant the water and set it aside.

-Roughly chop onion or shallot and place in food processor.
+- Roughly chop onion or shallot and place in a food processor.
 Fine chop garlic and let sit for 10 min.

 - Cut carrot into thirds and place in a food processor with a chopping blade.
 Pulse till evenly chopped.
 Add the remaining ingredients except for oat flour and sunflower seeds.
 Add oat flour a little at a time till the mixture begins to come together.
 Now pour it into a large bowl and add sunflower seeds and enough oat flour till you can form patties that hold together.
 Add water or more oat flour to achieve this.